jenseva/projected-data-demos/reproject_epsg4326_to_3412.md

 ## Map the Argo Float Locations on a Polar Stereographic Map

-Next, let’s plot the same float location data again, with a polar stereographic view using the OCE package.
+To get a better sense of the float locations, let’s plot the same float location data again, this time with a polar stereographic view.

+  - This map is made using the OCE package

-  - This plotting package allows us to specify the projection of the map while still using lat-lon coordinates for the float locations.
+  - This plotting package allows us to specify the projection of the map while still using lat-lon coordinates for the float locations

 <!-- end list -->